Joseph Goebbels: Early life, education, and relationships

 Paul Joseph Goebbels was born on 29 October 1897 in Rheydt, an industrial town south of Mönchengladbach near Düsseldorf, Germany.
-Both of his parents were Roman Catholics with modest family backgrounds.
+Both of his parents were Catholics with modest family backgrounds.
 His father, Fritz, was a German factory clerk; his mother, Katharina Maria, was born to Dutch and German parents in a Dutch village close to the border with Germany.
 Goebbels had five siblings: Konrad (1893–1949), Hans (1895–1947), Maria (1896–1896), Elisabeth (1901–1915) and Maria (1910–1949), who married the German filmmaker Max W. Kimmich in 1938.
 In 1932 Goebbels commissioned the publication of a pamphlet of his family tree to refute the rumours that his maternal grandmother was of Jewish ancestry.

 During childhood Goebbels experienced ill health, which included a long bout of inflammation of the lungs.
 He had a deformed right foot, which turned inwards due to a congenital disorder or an infection in the bone.
 It was thicker and shorter than his left foot.
 Just prior to starting grammar school he underwent an operation, which failed to correct the problem.
 Goebbels wore a metal brace and a special shoe because of his shortened leg and walked with a limp.
 He was rejected for military service in World War I because of this condition.